 Do: create a pre-event plan.
 Having set a simple guideline of how many scrumptious hors d’oeurves you will eat, how many helpings of each side dish or main course you will have and so on will help prevent picking at foods all night long.
 Set a goal and stick to it!

 Do: physical activity.
 Even if you can only fit in 15 minutes of a quick at home online exercise routine or power walk.
 A little bit is better than none at all.
 Your body will be using those extra calories for energy.
 Check out a couple of my free online training plans you can do comfortably from your own home.

 Do: track your alcohol consumption.
 I know this may easier said than done.
 Research says it takes about one hour for your liver to break down the alcohol of a regular drink.
 That’s about a 12 ounce beer or a 5 ounce glass of wine.
 Have a glass of water between cocktails to slow the pace and keep you out of the next day headlines of badly made office party decisions.

 Do: say “Thank you but no”.
 Peer pressure from food pushers will throw any good pre-plan or strategy out the window.
 You know who they are, those pushy grandmothers who always want you to eat more.
 The incoherent friend who always has one too many cocktails.
 Stand up and say no to the food enablers!

 Do: enjoy the occasion.
 It’s the event you look forward to so let yourself enjoy the time.
 Don’t stress out over the calories you will be consuming.
 It’s not the end of the world if you have the one extra decadent chocolate truffle or one extra piping hot piece of apple pie.
 But it may derail all your hard work if you have too many one extras

 Remember holidays and special occasions are for FUN!
-Book in your complimentary strategy session for the holidays to take the stress out of enjoying the holidays.
-Book in your complimentary strategy session today, email me below.
+Take the stress out of enjoying the holidays.
+Come in for a holiday strategy session today, email me below.